 For an In-Year admission into any Year Group, the evidence should be submitted with the application.

-Parents must also complete a Devon Common Application Form (eg at www.devon.gov.uk/admissionsonline) Please read the school admissions policy, including definitions, before completing this form.
+Parents must also complete a Devon Common Application Form (eg at

+Please read the school admissions policy, including definitions, before completing this form.
 School policies can be found at http://devon.cc/schoolpolicy.
 Not all Devon schools prioritise applications with exceptional social or medical need.

-PART A - to be completed by the parent

-Full n ame of child

-Date of Birth

-Scho ol you are applying for

-Does this school give priority for

-exceptional social or medical need?
-Yes / No

-Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+PART A - to be completed by the parent Full name of child Date of Birth School you are applying for Whimple Primary School Does this school give priority for exceptional social or medical need?
+Yes / No Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
 Criterion 2 Priority will next be given to children based on their exceptional medical or social needs or those of their parents.
+Fritzert from the selection decisions among any training